karolprzyb/DL4H-Desmoking-Laparoscopy-Surgery-Images/README.md

 3. Open 'synthetic_smoke_prep.ipynb' and follow instructions to setup the dataset and prep it.
 You will need a few days of processing for this and about 1TB of disk space.

 4. Open 'train_and_run.ipynb' and follow instructions to train the models and run validation/test metrics.
 This will take an additional 1-2 days depending on hardware.
 This is assuming a single GPU 3070 class or higher.
 Please see notebooks for additional runtime estimates.
 This may work with 4gb vram but I have only tested with a 3070 8gb.
+REFERENCES ARE AT THE END OF THIS NOTEBOOK.

 5. If desired you can run real smoke data through the net of your choice and make a side-by-side comparison video using 'run_inference.ipynb'.
 Note that this is entirely qualitative since no metrics are possible on non-synthetically smoked images.
 There is no base truth to compare against.
+A slideshow video for synthetic desmoking is also included.
+This is technically beyond the scope of the paper due to the non-quantitative nature, but interesting to play with.

 6. To see dark channel prior in action you can open 'try_dcp.ipynb'.
 It will show you the smokes vs dark channel prior massks as well as the image they are generated from.